Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ## Broadcast issues

 - NOAA 15 has had several major hiccups with its scan motor current spiking due to it grinding through debris, causing a loss of synchronization between the scan motor and the processor presenting as major glitches appearing in place of actual imagery.
 A major spike could lead to a complete motor stall, from which recovery is highly unlikely.
-As of writing this article (03/2024) the satellite has mostly recovered and is broadcasting fine.
+As of writing this article (03/2024) the satellite has completely recovered and is broadcasting fine.
 - NOAA 18 has had a configuration error present ever since management was transferred to Parons tech, making it broadcast a visible channel during the night instead of an infrared one.
 This presents itself as half of the image being black.
 - Meteor-M N°2-3 has an incorrectly deployed VHF antenna, meaning the signal is weaker than intended and might unexpectedly drop from time to time.